Jose Altuve Player Props: Astros vs. Guardians

-On Friday, Jose Altuve (.244 batting average in his past 10 games, with two doubles, two home runs, three walks and five RBI) and the Houston Astros face the Cleveland Guardians, whose starting pitcher will be Logan Allen.
-First pitch is at 7:10 PM ET.
+The Houston Astros, including Jose Altuve (hitting .244 in his past 10 games, with three doubles, two home runs, three walks and five RBI), take on starting pitcher Triston McKenzie and the Cleveland Guardians at Progressive Field, Saturday at 6:10 PM ET.

+In his last appearance, he racked up two hits (going 2-for-7 with a double) against the Guardians.

 Jose Altuve Game Info & Props vs. the Guardians